Lyndhurst

 There are ample cycling opportunities nearby with the popular Brockenhurst to Lyndhurst route, taking you through Forestry England enclosures.
 For a long ride, pick up the Lyndhurst to Burley route, which is a 25 mile cycle route.

 Bike hire is also available from The Woods Cyclery and AA Bike Hire.
 The Woods Cyclery are on-hand to offer advice on routes and the best bikes for the route you are planning to take.
+They also offer services and bike fixes, or take a look around their shop, and stop by for a coffee and cake in Woods Bikes and Brews.

-A couple of miles west of the village, just off the A35, you will find the Forestry Commission’s New Forest Reptile Centre.
+A couple of miles west of the village, just off the A35, you will find the Forestry England’s New Forest Reptile Centre.
 Here, visitors get the chance to see Britain’s native reptile and amphibians, including the country’s only venomous species of snake, the adder.
 The centre also has information on how reptiles and amphibians are being preserved in the New Forest.

 To the north of the village lies the New Forest Golf Club which is open to visitors as well as members.
 You may even see the New Forest ponies roaming the greens!